CARTAvis/manual_source/source/fundamental_ideas.rst

            style="width:100%;height:auto;">
    </a>

 The main browser window consists of a set of docked widgets.
 Multiple docked widgets can be stacked and share the same space.
 In this case, inactive widgets are displayed as tabs.
-For example, the above figure shows six docked widgets in the main browser window.
-Among them, two docked widgets share the same space as tabs in the bottom-left part of the GUI.
+For example, the above figure shows five docked widgets in the main browser window.
+Among them, two docked widgets share the same space as tabs (render configuration and region list) in the bottom-left part of the GUI.
 A docked widget (i.e., a tab) may be detached to become a floating widget by clicking the "pin" button at the top-right corner of the widget.
 The GUI layout is highly configurable via mouse and is reusable.
 Please refer to the section :ref:`layoutConfiguration` for details.

 The menu bar provides control options, such as image input/output, launching widgets, getting help, etc. The widget bar provides widgets to view or analyze images.
 The dialog bar provides dialogs for configurations.
 The region bar provides shortcut buttons for creating regions of interest or image annotation objects in the Image Viewer.

-The status bar includes indicators of the server (backend) status (as a green, orange, or red circle), data stream status (as a green cloud), new release notification (as an orange envelope), and share workspace button ("carta_controller" only).
+The status bar includes indicators of the server (backend) status (as a green, orange, or red circle), data stream status (as a green cloud), new release notification (as an orange envelope), and share workspace button ("Site Deployment Mode (SDM)" only).

 A widget provides a specific function to view or analyze image data, such as Image Viewer, Statistics, Spatial Profiler, etc. A toolbar provides tools for a widget, such as zoom buttons for the Image Viewer Widget or export options for the Spectral Profiler Widget.
 A dialog provides options for configurations, such as image view properties, region properties, contour properties, etc.